My Mustang Ford

 As a pure coincidence the very car that Bill had spent time following online came up for sale in the UK at a new company set up just around the corner from Bill’s mum’s address!

 Bill got to a stage where his new daily driver was in very good shape physically and aesthetically and as he drives 5000 miles a year in it, he turned his mind to what could be done with the audio.
-As with most guardians of such vehicles, he wanted things to remain as stock as possible and so his first step was to send the original mono AM radio off to a specialist company to have the innards renewed.
+As with most guardians of such vehicles, he wanted things to remain as stock as possible and so his first step was to send the original mono AM radio off to a specialist company, Tadpole Radio, to have the innards renewed.
 This involved replacing pretty much all of the electronics and refreshing with an FM/AM tuner.
 This failed to improve the sound sufficiently so, he set about finding a company who could help him to build an audio system that he could actually hear over the roar of the exhaust note on his cruises around the country and continental Europe.

 The initial discussions were about aesthetic.
 Paul convinced Bill that he could build custom speaker pods in the front kick panels and trim them in seamlessly.
 Bill was adamant that Paul should take nothing away from the original structure and that the system did not require alternator or battery upgrades.
 That meant a build was the only way to go.
 The kick well builds contain a pair of Hertz Mille Pro MPK 165.3, 2-way component speakers.
-These are run actively with two channels of an extremely power-efficient Audison Prima AP 8.9bit amplifier driving the tweeters while another two channels run the 6.5” woofers.
+These are run actively with two channels of an extremely power-efficient Audison Prima AP8.9bit amplifier driving the tweeters while another two channels run the 6.5” woofers.

 The trimming of the build is truly exceptional and Bill reports that even other Mustang owners have to look twice before noticing them.
 The colour match of the trim material is exact to the original.
 The builds are flared to focus sound upward towards the ears.